Actindo-AG/Documentation/DataHub/UserInterface/02h_ETLProcesses.md

     All ETL processes are displayed.
 By default, this mode is selected.
   - **Todo**
     All pending ETL processes are displayed.
   - **Error**
     All faulty ETL processes are displayed.
   - **Done**
     All completed ETL processes are displayed.
   - **Destination frozen**
-    All ETL processes, whose destination attribute is blocked because the corresponding entity is opened by a user, are displayed.
+    All ETL processes whose destination attribute is blocked because the corresponding entity is opened by a user are displayed.
   - **Awaiting confirmation**
     All ETL processes that must be confirmed are displayed.
   - **Synchronous**
     All ETL processes that are executed synchronously are displayed for the duration of processing.
   - **Awaiting confirmation different user**
-    All ETL processes that must be confirmed by another user than the creator are displayed.
+    All ETL processes that must be confirmed by a user other than the creator are displayed.
   - **Semi-automatic accepted**
-    All ETL processes have been confirmed are displayed.
+    All ETL processes that have been confirmed are displayed.

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)